Sumantra Ghoshal: Bad Management Theories are Destroying Good Management Practices.

+Death

+Ghoshal died March 3, 2004, at a London hospital after a 11-day battle with double brain hemorrhage.
+Julian Birkinshaw, a fellow professor at the London Business School, remembered Ghoshal's warning that large organizations could lose their legitimacy unless they actively contribute positively to the world.
+While paying tribute to Ghoshal, Birkinshaw highlighted Ghoshal's revolutionary approach to traditional management principles.
+Ghoshal advocated for a compassionate corporate culture that empowered individual workers, viewing them as entrepreneurs, fundamental to any organization.
+Many of his colleagues saw him as a pleasant unorthodox thinker, consistently challenging prevailing theories and emphasizing the significance of the individual entrepreneur in corporate life.
+Ghoshal was married to his wife Sushmita, with whom they had two sons Anand and Siddharth.
+After his death in 2004, The Economist published an article where they described him as a man of boundless energy and inventfullness.

 Legacy

 Ghoshal's treatment of management issues at the level of the individual led him to conclude that management theory that focuses on the economic aspects of man to the exclusion of all others is incorrect at best.
 According to him, "A theory that assumes that managers cannot be relied upon by shareholders can make managers less reliable."

 Such theory, Ghoshal warned, would become a self-fulfilling prophecy, a particularly stinging critique of the output of a majority of his colleagues in business schools that made him controversial.
 To his death, his fight was against the "narrow idea" that led to today's management theory being "undersocialized and one-dimensional, a parody of the human condition more appropriate to a prison or a madhouse than an institution which should be a force for good."

 Publications

 Ghoshal published 10 books, over 70 articles, and several award-winning case studies.
 Books, a selection: